Approximate symmetries and quantum error correction: Introduction

 \section{Introduction}

-Symmetries have long been a foundational concept and tool in physics.
-In particular, continuous symmetries are those described by transformations that vary continuously as a function of some parameterization, mathematically modeled by Lie groups.
-There is a vast range of different continuous symmetry groups that may naturally arise in physical scenarios, which are associated with corresponding conservation laws as dictated by the celebrated Noether's theorem \cite{noether2005invariant}.
-In quantum mechanics, two basic but important examples are $U(1)$ and $SU(2)$ symmetry groups, respectively associated with a conserved charge (particle number, energy) and spin polarization (isospin) conservation.
+Symmetry has long been a pivotal concept and tool in physics.
+Continuous symmetries are those described by transformations that vary continuously as a function of some parameterization, mathematically modeled by Lie groups.
+Associated with conservation laws as dictated by the celebrated Noether's theorem\cite{noether2005invariant}, continuous symmetries ubiquitously arise in physical systems and play fundamental roles in their behaviors.
+A basic, prototypical example of a continuous symmetry group is $U(1)$, coming with a conserved quantity that may correspond to charge, particle number, energy, etc., depending on the physical scenario.